 For example, if you are homeless and have limited mobility, you would be in a different band to a family of three who simply want to move to a new location.

-Time-saving tips to help you get a council house quicker
+Tricks to get a council house

 Be flexible and willing as possible